JONSASSE/432-2018/projects/project2/PRESENTATIONS.md

 Monday 2018-05-07     | 14: Andrew Tang
 --------------------: | :-------------------------------------------------------------------------------------------
-9:30 AM to 9:50 AM  | Upstaging trends in surgically-resected Non-Small Cell Lung Cancer, 2004-2015
+9:30 AM to 9:50 AM  | **Upstaging trends in surgically-resected Non-Small Cell Lung Cancer, 2004-2015**

-Monday 2018-05-07     | 15: Roberto Martinez
+Monday 2018-05-07     | 15: Roberto Martinez (revision to come)
 --------------------: | :-------------------------------------------------------------------------------------------
-9:55 AM to 10:15 AM  | The effect of multiple chronic conditions on key outcomes in hospitalized HIV-positive patients
+9:55 AM to 10:15 AM  | **The effect of multiple chronic conditions on key outcomes in hospitalized HIV-positive patients**

 Monday 2018-05-07     | 16: Sneha Vakamudi
 --------------------: | :-------------------------------------------------------------------------------------------
-10:20 AM to 10:40 AM  | Hospital length of stay: What is more important, the patient or the picture?
+10:20 AM to 10:40 AM  | **Hospital length of stay: What is more important, the patient or the picture?**

 Monday 2018-05-07     | 17: Elina Misicka
 --------------------: | :-------------------------------------------------------------------------------------------
-10:45 AM to 11:05 AM  | The Role of Patient-Staff Interactions in Hospital Outpatient Readmission Rates
+10:45 AM to 11:05 AM  | **The Role of Patient-Staff Interactions in Hospital Outpatient Readmission Rates**

 Monday 2018-05-07     | 18: Vaishali Deo
 --------------------: | :-------------------------------------------------------------------------------------------
-11:20 AM to 11:40 AM  | The impact of citizenship status on the general health of adult U.S. residents
+11:20 AM to 11:40 AM  | **The impact of citizenship status on the general health of adult U.S. residents**

 Monday 2018-05-07     | 19: Peter Wilkinson
 --------------------: | :-------------------------------------------------------------------------------------------
-11:45 AM to 12:05 PM  | Integrative Omics of HepB vaccine response in co-infection with parasites
+11:45 AM to 12:05 PM  | **Integrative Omics of HepB vaccine response in co-infection with parasites**

 Monday 2018-05-07     | 20: Kedar Mahajan
 --------------------: | :-------------------------------------------------------------------------------------------
-12:10 PM to 12:30 PM  | How does brain atrophy predict disability in progressive multiple sclerosis?
+12:10 PM to 12:30 PM  | **How does brain atrophy predict disability in progressive multiple sclerosis?**

 ## 2018-05-07 Monday (Second Session)